Types of Stock Trading orders: GTC, Market Order, Day Order, Limit Order

 Take note that a Limit Order has risks because if BPI’s price falls from P55.00 to P52.50, your order will be executed.
 The risk is that if the price continues to decline, you automatically incur paper losses because your limit order was executed at a higher price.
 For example, if your limit order was executed at P52.50 but the stock further declined to P50.00, you are already sitting with a P2.50-per-share paper loss.

 3. All-or-None Order

 If you want to minimize transaction fees or ensure that all stocks are bought at a single price, you may want to place an All-or-None Order.

 This type of order basically allows you to get either the entire quantity of stock you requested or none at all.
 It instructs your broker not to execute the trade unless it will be done in a single transaction.

 4. Day Order

 From its name, a Day Order is a stock trading order valid for that day.
 If a Day Order is not executed during the day, the order expires and will not be valid anymore during the next trading day.

 5. Good Till Canceled (GTC) Order

 As opposed to a Day Order that expires if not executed within the day, a Good Till Canceled (GTC) order remains open in succeeding trading days until it is finally executed or canceled.

 In the Philippines, GTC orders automatically expire after they fail to be executed within seven trading days.
 In the United States, GTC orders remain open until 60 calendar days have passed.
 Be cautious when using GTC orders because you might forget about your open orders and will just be surprised that your order was processed.

-- Stock Trading 101: Guide and Tutorial to Stocks
+- FREE Stock Trading Guide and Tutorial for Filipinos

 - Discussion Forum on Stock Trading